lpod/lpod-docs/level1-notes.rst

 ~~~~~~~~~~~~~~

 get_id()
-    the note identifier
+    the note identifier (generic element method).

 get_class()
-    the note class
+    the note class.

 get_citation()
-    the note citation
+    the note citation.

 get_body()
     the root of the note body, as a single container; this object may be used
-    as a context element for appending or removing any object in the note body
+    as a context element for appending or removing any object in the note body;
+    the real content is made of the children elements of the body; it may be
+    cloned in order to be reused as the body of another note in the same
+    document or elsewhere.

 Write accessors [tbc]
 ~~~~~~~~~~~~~~~~~~~~~

+set_id(new_id)
+    changes the identifier (generic element method); be careful, ``set_id()`` with a null value erases the identifier (but, with a defined value, allows to restore it at any time).

+set_class(footnote|endnote)
+    allows to turn a footnote into a endnote or vice versa.

+set_body()
+    takes the same kinds of content as the ``body`` parameter of ``set_note()``;
+    provides the note with a new body; any previous content is deleted and replaced; if ``set_body()`` is used without argument or with a null value, the previous content is replaced by a single empty paragraph.

 Annotation creation [tbc]